evanwill/web-archive-replay/README.md

 - Use "includes" to simplify adding Bootstrap features to Markdown pages (see comments in the "_include/" files for instructions).

 See [docs/create-website.md](https://github.com/thecdil/bootstrap5-template/blob/main/docs/create-website.md) for more details.

-## Customize

-- Tweak base variables in `assets/css/main.scss` (text color, link color, container size)
-- Tweak bootstrap theme colors using `_data/theme-colors.csv` (add a css color in the color column next to the BS color-class to override, or create a new class name.
-This will generate btn-, text-, and bg- classes.)
-- Add custom CSS to `_sass/_custom.scss` (content of `_sass/_template.scss` relates to template components)
-- Use Bootstrap to customize `_layouts/` and `_includes/template/`.

 ## Template Assets